Piecewise Deterministic Sampling for Constrained Distributions: Mirror PDMPs

 \subsubsection{Numerical illustration continued}

-We now return to the the numerical illustration investigated in Section \ref{sec:num_ill} and include the MZZS.
-As we saw in Section \ref{sec:num_ill}, the mirror Langevin algorithm with an appropriate barrier function choice exhibits the fastest convergence rate among the algorithms considered and leads to a small bias.
-Therefore, we will compare this mirror algorithm with MZZS.
-Since the MLAm is a discrete-time Markov chain, while MZZS gives rise to a continuous-time Markov process, to make this comparison fair, we need to scale time so that the cost of simulating one unit of integration time for both algorithms is roughly equal.
-We plot the $W^{1}$ error for both algorithms at fixed points of integration time in Figure \ref{fig:Wasser_errorsZZS} using $10^{6}$ independent copies each.
-As we can see, both algorithms converge with the same speed, but notably in the case of the MZZS the method is essentially unbiased as it achieves the same bias as the Monte Carlo error.
+We now return to the numerical illustration investigated in Section \ref{sec:num_ill} and include the MZZS with barrier function $\psi_{3}$.
+As we saw in Section \ref{sec:num_ill}, P-MLAm exhibits the fast convergence with small bias, while MAMLA converges with similar speed but with no bias.
+Therefore, we only compare these mirror algorithms with MZZS.
+To make this comparison fair, we rescale time so that the cost of simulating one unit of integration time for all those algorithms is roughly equal.
+We plot the $W^{1}$ error for these algorithms at fixed points of integration time in Figure \ref{fig:Wasser_errorsZZS} using $10^{6}$ independent copies.
+As we can see, all the algorithms converge with the same speed, but notably in the case of the MZZS and MAMLA, the methods are unbiased as they achieve the same bias as the Monte Carlo error.